CloudLabs-MOC/azuredevopslabs/labs/vstsextend/kubernetes/readme_03.md

 1. **Deploy Kubernetes to Azure, using CLI**:

    i.
-Get the latest available Kubernetes version in your preferred region into a bash variable.
-Replace `<region>` with the region of your choosing, for example eastus.
+Get the latest available Kubernetes version in your region into a bash variable.
+Replace `<region>` with the same region as the resource group provided, for example eastus.

       ```bash
      version=$(az aks get-versions -l <region> --query 'orchestrators[-1].orchestratorVersion' -o tsv)